martinvonz/jj/docs/design/sparse-v2.md

 ### Working Copy Map

+!!! warning
-WARNING: This section is intentionally lacking, more research is needed.
+    This section is intentionally lacking, more research is needed.

 All `WorkingCopyPatterns` will come equipped with a default no-op mapping.
 These mappings are inspired by and similar to [Perforce client views](https://www.perforce.com/manuals/cmdref/Content/CmdRef/views.html).